CRStefano/KWFEEF/README.md

 Three things, for three kinds of reader:

 - **`Paper/`** — the full paper (33 pages, LaTeX + PDF).
-The rigorous version: definitions, theorems, the model, the results, a formal derivation, and an honest limitations section.
+I'll upload it shortly.
+I'll also post a link so you can read it on PhilPapers (that way you'll give me a couple of views—I know, I'm a bit of a sellout.)
 - **`Programma/`** — the model itself: a small foraging agent, the exhaustive optimiser, and an interactive dashboard you can open in a browser.
 Everything is reproducible from the scripts.
-- **`GOBBO_spiegazione_semplice.md`** — a plain-language explainer **in Italian**, with everyday examples and zero mathematics.
-If you don't want the equations, start there.
+I like things to be simple and intuitive, so you can launch the entire program simply by opening a .bat file (called “avvia_programma.bat”) - Everything is very neat; I hope you like it. **(Give me a star, give me a star, give me a star)** -

 ---